kaedroho/django-modelsearch/docs/backends.md

 # Backends

-Wagtailsearch has support for multiple backends, giving you the choice between using the database for search or an external service such as Elasticsearch.
+Django Modelsearch has support for multiple backends, giving you the choice between using the database for search or an external service such as Elasticsearch.

 You can configure which backend to use with the `MODELSEARCH_BACKENDS` setting: